 COMMON TAX FORMS

 Here is some additional information on some common tax forms you will likely see in the world of photography.
-Don't worry if you don't know what these forms are for...that's what I'm here to help you with!
+Don't worry if you don't know what these forms are for...that's what we are here to help you with!

 Form 1099-MISC or Form 1099-NEC